-- Definition: Estimated percentage of children ages 0-17 who have experienced two or more adverse experiences as of their current age (e.g., in 2011-2012, an estimated 18.2% of California children had experienced two or more adverse experiences).
+- Definition: Estimated percentage of children ages 0-17 who have experienced two or more adverse experiences (e.g., in 2016, an estimated 16.4% of California children had experienced two or more adverse experiences).

 - Measures of Childhood Adversity and Resilience on Kidsdata.org